apache/pekko/docs/src/main/paradox/testing.md

-In these examples, the maximum durations you will find mentioned below are left out, in which case they use the default value from the configuration item `akka.test.single-expect-default` which itself defaults to 3 seconds (or they obey the innermost enclosing `Within` as detailed @ref:[below](#testkit-within)).
+In these examples, the maximum durations you will find mentioned below are left out, in which case they use the default value from the configuration item `pekko.test.single-expect-default` which itself defaults to 3 seconds (or they obey the innermost enclosing `Within` as detailed @ref:[below](#testkit-within)).
 The full signatures are:

 * @scala[`expectMsg[T](d: Duration, msg: T): T`]@java[`public <T> T expectMsgEquals(Duration max, T msg)`]